-The installation of surveillance cameras on the common elements, including the exterior of the buildings, fences, porches, porticos, etc., is prohibited.
+The installation of surveillance cameras other than video doorbell and carriage/porch light "light bulb" style cameras on the common elements, including the exterior of the buildings, fences, porches, porticos, etc., is prohibited.

 CARPETING OF APARTMENT UNITS

 The Association recommends that 80 percent of upper story apartment units' floor space be covered with carpet or rugs to reduce noise for the residents below.
 Please be considerate of your neighbors.